9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 • Water Temperature: The pools vary in temperature, typically ranging from warm to quite hot, providing a relaxing soak after the strenuous hike.

-For intrepid adventurers seeking a fusion of adrenaline and relaxation, Gold Strike Hot Springs delivers an unforgettable experience.
-Accessible via a trail that demands the skills of experienced hikers, the journey involves rope-assisted climbs and navigating over rugged terrain.
-However, the reward is worth every challenging step as the destination unfolds with breathtaking beauty.
+For adventurers seeking a mix of adrenaline and relaxation, Gold Strike Hot Springs delivers an unforgettable experience.
+Accessible via a trail (only recommend this for experienced hikers), the journey involves rope-assisted climbs and navigating over rugged terrain.
+However, the reward is worth it as the destination is breathtaking.

-Upon arrival, the inviting spring pools set amidst the natural splendor of the canyon await.
+When you get there, nice warm pools wait for you in the beautiful canyon.
 While soaking in water temperatures ranging from 100 to 106 degrees, take in the rugged beauty of the landscape that surrounds you.
-Despite the physical demands of reaching Gold Strike, the experience is a rejuvenating blend of adrenaline and serenity.

 While camping isn't permitted at the hot springs themselves, various campgrounds within the Lake Mead National Recreation Area provide options for extending your stay and exploring the area.